mapbox/mapbox-navigation-ios/README.md

 Looking for a more advanced use case?
 See our installation guide of [MapboxCoreNavigation](./custom-navigation.md).

+## Contributing

+We welcome feedback and code contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## License

 Mapbox Navigation SDK for iOS is released under the ISC License.
-[See LICENSE](https://github.com/mapbox/mapbox-navigation-ios/blob/master/LICENSE.md) for details.
+See [LICENSE.md](https://github.com/mapbox/mapbox-navigation-ios/blob/master/LICENSE.md) for details.